 - The Faculty also offers a Masters of Arts in Teaching and Learning (MATL), a two-year graduate program leading to teacher certification for those already holding an undergraduate degree in a teachable subject.

-Teaching and learning are central to the success of any society.
-Teachers are leaders who prepare learners for living in today's fast-changing world.
-The Faculty offers a variety of programs for both the kindergarten-elementary and the secondary levels, as well as three specialist programs in second language, music, and physical and health education that prepare students to teach at both the elementary and secondary level.
+The Faculty offers a variety of programs for the kindergarten/elementary and the secondary levels, and three specialist programs in second language, music, and physical & health education.
+These prepare you to teach at both the elementary and secondary level.
 Student teaching field experiences are at the heart of all our teacher education programs.
-Students are placed in an elementary or secondary school every year of the program and will spend at least 700 hours in a range of classroom settings.
-During this vital classroom experience, students are mentored by dedicated teams of cooperating teachers and McGill supervisors.
+Students are placed in a school each year, and will spend at least 700 hours in a range of classroom settings.
+During this classroom experience, students are mentored by dedicated teams of cooperating teachers and McGill supervisors.

-Kinesiology, the "study of movement" also known as exercise, sport, or movement science, is a multidisciplinary field which considers the sociological, psychological, and developmental perspectives of physical activity and sports while examining the biological and mechanical foundations of movement.
-This versatile BSc program provides students with a breadth of theoretical knowledge applied to human movement from anatomy to ergonomics and practical experiences.
-Career outcomes may be found in the areas of ergonomics, protective equipment design, health and lifestyle counseling, physical fitness evaluation, exercise prescription and supervision, as well as sport administration.
-The program also allows the opportunity for related specialization through minor programs available in other departments in the university while providing an excellent background for advanced studies in all aspects of kinesiology, in physical and occupational therapy, or medicine.
+Kinesiology, the "study of movement"; also known as exercise, sport, or movement science, is a multidisciplinary field which considers the sociological, psychological, and developmental perspectives of physical activity and sports while examining the biological and mechanical foundations of movement.
+Career outcomes may be found in the areas of ergonomics, protective equipment design, health counselling, physical fitness evaluation, exercise prescription and supervision, and sports administration.
+For more information visit the Department of Kinesiology and Physical Education (KPE).